Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure

-Recall the generative process defined by Eqs~\eqref{Eqn-HM-A} and~\eqref{Eqn-HM-B}: The marginal density $\pG$ is obtained by integrating out random measures $Q$, which is distributed by $\DP_{\alpha G}$, see Eq~\eqref{Eqn-pG}.
-By a repeated application of Jensen's inequality, it is simple to establish upper bounds on Kullback-Leibler distance $K(\pG,\pGO)$ and other related distances in terms of transportation distance between $G$ and $G'$.
+Recall the generative process defined by equations \eqref{Eqn-HM-A} and \eqref{Eqn-HM-B}: The marginal density $ {p_{Y_{[n]}|G}}$ is obtained by integrating out random measures $Q$, which is distributed by $\DP_{\alpha G}$; see equation~\eqref{Eqn-pG}.
+By a repeated application of Jensen's inequality, it is simple to establish upper bounds on Kullback--Leibler distance $K({p_{Y_{[n]}|G}},{p_{Y_{[n]}|G'}})$ and other related distances in terms of transportation distance between $G$ and $G'$.

-\begin{lemma} (a) Under assumption (A1),
+\begin{lemma} \textup{(a)} Under assumption \textup{(A1)},

-(b) Under assumption (A2), we have $\chi(\pG,\pGO) \leq M^n$. \end{lemma}
+\textup{(b)} Under assumption \textup{(A2)}, we have $\chi( {p_{Y_{[n]}|G}},{p_{Y_{[n]}|G'}}) \leq M^n$. \end{lemma}